Decoding Dynamic Visual Experience from Calcium Imaging via Cell-Pattern-Aware Pretraining: Introduction

 Learning useful representations from neural data poses a fundamental challenge for machine learning, as datasets from varied lab settings are not only small-scale but the signals themselves are complex, highly-dimensional, and only-partially observed (limitation of recording technology), while available labels are typically too scarce and weak for effective supervision.
 Self-supervised learning (SSL) offers a powerful paradigm to address this data scarcity, as it provides a way to learn from large amounts of data with limited access to labels, thereby allowing many datasets to be combined.
 This could be particularly useful for reconstructing perceptions or intentions directly from neural activity, e.g. for Brain-Computer Interfaces (BCIs).

-However, successful self-supervised learning (SSL) fundamentally relies on exploiting statistical regularities within the data.
-For instance, objectives like masked modeling and sequence prediction are effective in the language domain precisely because language is inherently predictable, governed by robust statistical patterns and structural regularities \citep{harris1954distributional, tenney-etal-2019-bert, sinha-etal-2021-masked, yu2024predicting, lan2019albert, li-jurafsky-2017-neural}.
+However, successful SSL relies on statistical regularities in data, as evidenced by masked modeling and sequence prediction in structured domains such as language \citep{harris1954distributional, tenney-etal-2019-bert, sinha-etal-2021-masked, yu2024predicting, lan2019albert, li-jurafsky-2017-neural}.
 Neural decoding, in contrast, poses a unique challenge to this prerequisite of predictability.
 We only record a small, biased subset of neurons from the full circuit, creating a heterogeneous sample where predictability is not uniform.
 This unpredictability often correlates with cell type: inhibitory and corticothalamic neurons tend to exhibit more regular dynamics, while excitatory pyramidal cells appear sparser and more stochastic in isolation, partly because we lack access to the broader network signals that drive them.
 Training SSL models indiscriminately on this mixed-signal data is therefore counterproductive, as the loss becomes dominated by the unpredictable neurons, pulling the model’s focus from the relevant and regular patterns it should be learning.

-We test the \textbf{Statistical Regularity Hypothesis}: that self-supervised learning (SSL) efficiency scales with the statistical regularity of the selected neural subset.
+We test the \textbf{Statistical Regularity Hypothesis}: that representation learning efficiency scales with the statistical regularity of the selected neural subset.
 This principle is motivated by the observation that different neural populations, such as inhibitory interneurons and modulatory neurons exhibit fundamentally distinct statistical dynamics.
 Our hypothesis leads to a ``data diet'' approach for neuroscience SSL, where, unlike conventional methods that rely on task difficulty, we propose that the intrinsic statistical properties of neurons should guide the learning curriculum.